yuce/jacl/README.md

     enabled: true
 }

+// Some code in the config, indentation does not matter:
+source: trim"""
+    def main():
+        if True:
+            print("OK, fine")
+        else:
+            print("Not fine")
+    """

     /*
         You can indent as you please, even if it doesn't make sense.
         Tabs or spaces.
 Jacl doesn't care.